 On September 5, 1997, the LDFA issued \$45,865,000 in 1997 Series A tax increment refunding bonds, with an average interest rate of 5.3 percent per annum, to refund \$42,000,000 of outstanding bonds issued in 1991.
 The proceeds were used to purchase U.S. government securities.
 Those securities were deposited into an irrevocable trust with an escrow agent to provide for all future debt service payments on all of the refunded bonds.
-As a result, the refunded bonds are considered defeased, and the liability for those bonds has been removed from the financial statements.
-The amount of defeased debt outstanding as of June 30, 2021 and 2020 is \$-0- and \$3,370,000, respectively.
+As a result, the refunded bonds were considered defeased, and the liability for those bonds was removed from the financial statements.